inozo22/push_swap/README.md

                 -4. if there is command redundant, quit and go back to 3 -5. change the STACK
                         -6. reenter to 1
+                            (-?. depth first check?)
 So, I can check all of commands one by one, but also cut some cases in line 1 and 4

 Theoretically, it is able to count until 8 turns
 (with simple calculation, normally takes 1s for 10000 * 10000 times, as I have 11 commands, 11^8 = 214358881 so it will take 2s more or less.)
+*review required*
+If I will check all case one by one, I may be able to omit 1.?
+(If so, I only need once to record the turn) This will be simpler than memo, maybe do it simply first, and then if there is problem, change?
+*review required*